readthedocs/ethicalads.io/content/pages/learning-hub/publisher-guide.md

-title: Publisher's Guide to Improving Developer Ads
+title: Publisher's Guide to Improving Ad Revenue
 slug: publisher-guide
 description: A guide to help publishers get the most out of our network in terms of optimizing their ad placement and contextual targeting.
 subtitle: Maximize your site's ad revenue by complementing your user experience.

 Our [EthicalAds client](https://ethical-ad-client.readthedocs.io/en/latest/) gets you started with how to host ads.
 To ensure your site generates as much revenue from your ads as possible, you need to make sure your ad placement, targeting, and user experience compliment your content.

-## Ad Placement
+## Above the fold placements

-Without tracking users, the best way to make sure ads perform well is to have a good placement to have good targeting based on content.
+Without tracking users, the best way to make sure ads perform well is to have a good ad placement.
 A good ad placement means the ad is clearly visible and separate from the content of the page.
 How long the ad is visible on the page is also a factor.
 If the UX of your site means that users quickly scroll past ads, the ads on your site won't perform well.

-## Ad Types
+## Tailored display types

 On the EthicalAds network, there are two main types of ads: